Breakdown (1997 film): Plot

-Earl collects Jeff, boasts of sabotaging the Jeep, and states the couple will be murdered regardless.
-Jeff frees himself with the opener, stabs Earl, ties him up, and forces him to reveal a rendezvous point at a truck stop.
-The pair are halted by Boyd.
-Earl shoots the sheriff but is shot dead in return.
-After radioing for aid, Jeff goes to the truck stop and finds and hides beneath Barr's trailer and is carried to Barr's remote farm.
+Earl collects Jeff, boasts of sabotaging the Jeep, and states that the couple will be murdered regardless of the money.
+Earl is enraged upon discovering the ruse just as Jeff frees himself with the opener.
+He stabs Earl, then binds him with duct tape, while forcing him to reveal a truck stop rendezvous point.
+Sheriff Boyd pulls the truck over and believes Jeff is the perpetrator.
+Earl shoots and wounds the sheriff but is shot dead in return.
+After radioing for aid, Jeff races to the truck stop and finds and hides under Red's trailer and is carried to the latter's remote farm.

-In the barn, Jeff discovers trophies from earlier tourist robberies.
-Billy and accomplice Al arrive with a bound Amy and lock her in a cellar freezer.
-Armed with a revolver, Jeff confronts Barr.
-A distraction from Barr's young son Deke allows Billy to flee, but Jeff forces Barr to open the cellar, releasing Amy and locks him, his wife, and the child inside.
-The Taylors steal a pickup and flee, with Barr and his group in pursuit.
-Billy dies when his car explodes, and Al is killed after crashing into Barr's detached trailer.
-On a steel bridge Barr attempts to ram the couple's truck, and Amy's leg becomes trapped.
-Jeff boards the tractor unit, wrestles with Barr and, after a struggle involving a chain, hurls him over the edge.
-Amy releases the pickup's brake, dropping the dangling semi onto Barr and killing him.
-The Taylors wait on the bridge for the authorities to arrive.
+Inside Red's barn, Jeff sees trophies from earlier tourist robbery-murders.
+Billy and another accomplice, Al, arrive with a bound Amy and lock her in a cellar freezer.
+Armed with a found handgun, Jeff confronts Red and the others inside the house.
+A distraction from Red's young son Deke allows Billy to escape, but Jeff forces Red to open the barn cellar, releasing Amy.
+He locks Red, his wife, Deke, and Al in the cellar.
+Billy frees them while Jeff and Amy flee in a pickup.
+Red and his group are in pursuit.

+Billy's car flips, killing him in an explosion, and Al fatally crashes into Red's detached trailer.
+On a steel bridge, Red rams the couple's truck into the guard rail, pinning Amy's leg under the dash while leaving both vehicles perilously poised on the ledge.
+Jeff boards the tractor unit, wrestles with Red and, after a struggle, hurls him over the edge.
+Red lands on rocks below, seriously injured.
+Jeff frees Amy who releases the pickup's brake, dropping the dangling semi onto Red, killing him.
+The couple wait on the bridge for the authorities to arrive.